 To obtain a paper copy of this notice, contact the facility’s Privacy Officer.

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in the facility.
 The notice will contain, on the first page, the effective date.
 In addition, when you register at or are admitted to the facility for treatment or health care services as an inpatient or outpatient, we will offer you a copy of the current notice in effect.

 If you believe your privacy rights have been violated, you may file a complaint with the facility or with the Secretary of the Department of Health and Human Services.
 To file a complaint with the facility, contact the facility’s Privacy Officer.
 All complaints must be submitted in writing.

 You will not be penalized for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION

 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
-If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
-If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
+If you provide us permission to use or disclose Health Information, you may revoke that permission, in writing, at any time.
+If you revoke your permission, we will no longer use or disclose Health Information for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and we are required to retain our records of the care that we provided to you.